Anthony Trenga: Federal judicial service

-Trenga is a United States District Judge of the United States District Court for the Eastern District of Virginia in Alexandria.
-Trenga was nominated by President George W. Bush on July 17, 2008, to a seat vacated by Walter DeKalb Kelley Jr. He was confirmed by the United States Senate on September 26, 2008, and received his commission on October 14, 2008.
+Trenga was nominated to serve as a United States district judge by President George W. Bush on July 17, 2008, to a seat vacated by Judge Walter DeKalb Kelley Jr. He was confirmed by the United States Senate on September 26, 2008, and received his commission on October 14, 2008.
 Trenga assumed senior status on June 1, 2021.

 Notable cases

 In October 2009, Trenga set aside the jury conviction of two top salespeople at Teach Me to Trade, a part of Whitney Information Network, which uses infomercials and hotel seminars across the country to sell courses and software on making money in the stock market.
 In a 51-page ruling, Trenga said prosecutors failed to show Utah residents Linda Woolf and David Gengler had been part of any fraud scheme.

 On March 24, 2017, Trenga was the first federal judge to rule in favor of the Trump administration's executive order that limits travel from six Muslim-majority countries.

 On September 4, 2019, Trenga ruled that the United States government's watchlist of “known or suspected terrorists” violates the constitutional rights of those listed on it.

 On September 24, 2019, Trenga set aside the conviction of Bijan Khan, business partner of Donald Trump's former National Security Advisor Michael Flynn, on acting as an agent for a foreign power without notifying the Justice Department.

 In May 2019, Trenga ordered Chelsea Manning to be jailed for civil contempt for her refusal to testify before a grand jury pursuant to a subpoena.
 This came a week after Manning was freed after 62 days in jail for her defiance of a previous grand jury subpoena.
-In March 2020, Trenga rescinded his order directing the jailing of Manning, after she attempted to kill herself the day before.
+In March 2020, Trenga rescinded his order directing Manning's jailing after she attempted to kill herself the day before.
 Trenga ordered that Manning pay $256,000 in fines that had accumulated over the course of her confinement.